-13.7.1 Nature Conservation
+13.17.1 Nature Conservation

-- 13.7.2 Policy GEN2 of the Local Plan applies a general requirement that development safeguards important environmental features in its setting, which is supported by Policy SW3 of the SWNP.
+- 13.17.2 Policy GEN2 of the Local Plan applies a general requirement that development safeguards important environmental features in its setting, which is supported by Policy SW3 of the SWNP.
 Whilst Policy GEN7 seeks to protect wildlife, particularly protected species and requires the potential impacts of the development to be mitigated.
-The loss of trees and vegetation will not be permitted unless the need for development outweighs the benefits of the proposal under Policy ENV3 & ENV8. - 13.7.3 Policy SW17 of the SWNP states that informal recreation must be well located and incorporated into proposals (and not delivered in piecemeal).
-SW19 states that Saffron Walden has no publicly accessible woodland and the creation of such would be welcomed. - 13.7.4 Paragraph 180 of the NPPF states that the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes. - 13.7.5 The majority of the site is designed as protected open space for playing fields, while the woodland in the south east corner is designed as protected open space of environmental value.
+The loss of trees and vegetation will not be permitted unless the need for development outweighs the benefits of the proposal under Policy ENV3 & ENV8. - 13.17.3 Policy SW17 of the SWNP states that informal recreation must be well located and incorporated into proposals (and not delivered in piecemeal).
+SW19 states that Saffron Walden has no publicly accessible woodland and the creation of such would be welcomed. - 13.17.4 Paragraph 187 of the NPPF states that the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes. - 13.7.5 The majority of the site is designed as protected open space for playing fields, while the woodland in the southeast corner is designed as protected open space of environmental value.
 The proposal includes no development within the woodland.
 This part of the site has never been publicly accessible, and the proposal seeks to preserve this space and make it accessible to the public. - 13.7.6 The site boundary currently consists of extensive vegetation and trees on the northern, eastern and southern boarders.
 The western board has no existing vegetation and is highly visible to the former friend's school redevelopment and The Avenue.
-The proposal seeks to retain and enhance the existing vegetation/ trees (including the woodland in the south eastern corner) through a landscape and maintenance strategies.
-There will be the loss of some trees relating to the delivery of the sports pitches and some of these are protected by tree preservation orders, but the application considers the removal is deemed to be acceptable due to the provision of new trees across the site. - 13.7.7 The Landscape and Tree strategies provide a layout of the new trees (101) to be planted.
+The proposal seeks to retain and enhance the existing vegetation/ trees (including the woodland in the southeastern corner) through a landscape and maintenance strategies.
+There will be the loss of some trees relating to the delivery of the sports pitches and some of these are protected by tree preservation orders, but the application considers the removal is deemed to be acceptable due to the provision of new trees across the site. - 13.7.7 The Landscape and Tree strategies provide a layout of the new trees (146) to be planted.
 These will be spread out across the site and are proposed to be native fruiting trees and other trees which aim to increase native floral as well as foraging opportunities for birds and invertebrates.
-The frontages to the dwellings will include native wildflowers and grasses and will be cut a maximum of 3 times a year to ensure flower and seed production.
+The frontages to the dwellings will include native wildflowers and grasses and will be cut a maximum of 3 times a year to ensure flower and seed production. - 13.7.8 In the previous appeal decision the Planning Inspectorate found that Policy SW17 of the Neighbourhood Plan describes the under provision of such space and the difficulties of small areas being provided which are not of significant use for residents.
+It states that each new development must provide 75.1m2 per person of green open space for informal recreation albeit this is in the explanatory text and not the policy.
+However, the Inspectorate concludes that while not explicitly providing open space, the proposal encompasses the adjacent protected woodland and formalizes a pathway through that opening it up for recreation purposes creating a linkway between residential areas and therefore sufficient informal green space meets the requirements of Policy SW17 of the Neighbourhood Plan.